 Since its inception, COMES has taken an interdisciplinary approach to fisheries and seafood research.
 The COMES faculty is drawn primarily from the OSU Departments of Fisheries and Wildlife, Food Science and Technology, and Applied Economics, but the individual researchers represent a wide variety of disciplines.
-Fisheries research (including ecology, genetics and genomics, aquaculture, environmental and resource economics, and fisheries oceanography) takes place in Newport at HMSC, and seafood research (including chemistry and biochemistry of seafood products, surimi and surimi products, nutritional pharmacology, and value-added R&D) takes place in Astoria at the SREC.
+Fisheries research (including ecology, genetics and genomics, aquaculture, environmental and resource economics, fisheries oceanography, marine predators, and ecotoxicology and environmental stress) takes place in Newport at HMSC, and seafood research (including chemistry and biochemistry of seafood products, surimi and surimi products, nutritional pharmacology, and value-added R&D) takes place in Astoria at the SREC.

 In order to ensure that we are providing the most comprehensive and accurate science for our stakeholders, COMES researchers also collaborate with a variety of industry partners, state and federal agencies, community organizations, commodity commissions, non-governmental organizations, foundations, private corporations, and other university departments.

 In addition, COMES faculty nurture tomorrow’s industry and marine science leaders through teaching and graduate student advising.
 Our students have gone on to work with state and federal agencies, industry leaders in seafood processing, and as faculty at universities around the world.